 - Each MacroCell has access to 16 signals from I/O Blocks

 - Structure of MacroCell is shown below.
 Each macrocell contains 1 Flip-Flop and PLA array of Sum of Products which users can utilize to create to combinatorial or sequential logic.
 So the maximum number of Flip Flops available in CoolRunner-II CLPD (XC2C512) is 512!
-(Remember this number, we will compare it with number of Flip Flops in FPGAs)
+(Remember this number, we will compare it with a number of Flip Flops in FPGAs)

 Same as in PLAs, CPLDs’ logic function in each Macrocell are electrically programmed via In System Programming (ISP) Interface over JTAG (check Figure 1).
-After programming, these flash based connections remain persistent for years.
+After programming, these flash-based connections remain persistent for years.
 This gives CPLDs a unique advantage of “instant-on” working.
 That is, CPLDs start working as soon as powered up since their circuitry is flashed/burned into them via ISP.
 That is not the case with FPGAs as we will see later.

 Generalizing, we can say that, in CPLDs, there are few hundred function blocks (or logic blocks), typically less than a thousand in number, which are accessible by a single big interconnect.

 While the exact FPGA architecture is not publicly released by manufacturers, we can still get higher level architecture, which will help in understanding FPGAs and its working.
-A high level example from Xilinx’s documentation is below.
+A high-level example from Xilinx’s documentation is below.

-In case of FPGAs, there are many Configurable Logic Blocks (CLBs) embedded in an ocean of programmable interconnects.
+In the case of FPGAs, there are many Configurable Logic Blocks (CLBs) embedded in an ocean of programmable interconnects.
 These CLBs are incredibly complex compared to Macrocells of CPLDs and can implement vastly more complex logic functions.
 They are primarily made of Look-Up Tables (LUTs), Multiplexers and Flip-Flops.
 For the brave, Xilinx published a lot of details in Xilinx User Guide on 7 Series FPGAs Configurable Logic Block.
 FPGAs can contain even millions of CLBs in a single device!
 And millions of Flip-Flops (~3.456 million Flip Flops in Xilinx VU13P)!
 Compare that with just 512 Flip-Flops in the biggest CPLD from Xilinx!
 In short, FPGAs are massive! (not all but many are)

-As illustrated above, FPGAs also have dedicated hardware for various functions such as RAM, High Speed Serial Transceivers, Digital Signal Processing (DSP) Blocks, External Memory Controllers, PLLs and MMCMs, PCIe etc!
+As illustrated above, FPGAs also have dedicated hardware for various functions such as RAM, High-Speed Serial Transceivers, Digital Signal Processing (DSP) Blocks, External Memory Controllers, PLLs and MMCMs, PCIe etc!
 In terms of variety of choices and flexibility, CPLDs are no match for FPGAs.

 As mentioned before, FPGAs are LUT based.
 When an FPGA is powered up, the device is always blank.
 A special circuit called Configuration Circuit is present which reads the configuration data from an external ROM, and configures the LUTs as per user’s design present in the external ROM.
 It takes some time for FPGA to get configured and the FPGA will start functioning only after configuration loading is complete.
 There certainly are exceptions to this.
-Some manufacturers have come up with FPGAs that have built in configuration flash.
+Some manufacturers have come up with FPGAs that have built-in configuration flash.
 Even in this case, the configuration data is not embedded in the fabric and some amount of configuration/setup time still apply.